 Discount Code & Referral Code

-These elements, specifically designed for the Application Accepted email, use cross-checking technology to display the correct codes for the particular ambassador that is opening the email.
+These elements, specifically designed for the "Your application was accepted" and "You've been imported" emails, use cross-checking technology to display the correct codes for the particular member that is opening the email.
 So, instead of them opening the email to see a generic "check your account to see your codes!" message, they can actually see their unique referral code and program discount code directly in the email (like the screenshot below).

 Change the size, padding, or alignment of an element

-Once you add your elements, you can change their width, alignment, spacing/padding, height, and more.
+Once you add your elements, you can change their height, alignment, spacing/padding, and more.
 For example, check out the different sizing settings you can edit for this button element!

 Once you've filled out your email with your desired structure of rows, columns, and elements, you may want to ensure that the structure looks good on both mobile and desktop screens.
-To preview what it looks like, click the eye icon at the top of the editor page, and toggle between mobile view and desktop view.
+To preview what it looks like, click the eye icon at the top of the editor page, and toggle between mobile view, tablet view, and desktop view.

 Once you decide which rows may need some adjustment/optimization, all you need to do is duplicate the element, then edit one copy for mobile and the other copy for desktop.
 Once you have the two copies each edited in a way that looks good in that screen size, you can hide the desktop element on mobile and hide the mobile element for desktop.
 You can do this using the switch at the bottom of the editor panel in the "Responsive Design" section.